-The rare Javanese rhino can only be found in the Ujung Kulon National Park these days, on the island of Java in Indonesia.
+The rare Javan rhino can only be found in this huge nature reserve these days.
 But poaching and the reduction of habitat has brought this animal to the brink of extinction.
+Luckily several nature organisations try to the help the population of rhinos.
+With some succes.

-Ujung Kulon National Park is a huge nature reserve in the far west of Java.
 Since 1991, the park has been on the UNESCO World Heritage List.
 The park also includes the surrounding islands and the famous Krakatau volcano.

 There are several walking trails in the park, and you can even camp in the jungle.
 As it is a protected area, you can only do so with a guide.

 Don’t expect to see the rhinos in the wild, they are extremely shy.
 But your entry fee into the park will be used to protect these animals.
 You will be able to spot different kinds of deer and monkeys out there, as well as wild boars and hornbills.